-This linear system does not have a closed form solution in general.
+for all $ t $ and $ k $, we obtain the linear system \eqref{eq:linear-sys-Theta}.
+This system does not have a closed form solution in general.
 Here we use \textsf{pcg} in \textsc{Matlab} to solve it.
 Specifically, in each iteration, we use the solution from the previous iteration as the initial point and solve the system only up to some tolerance that decreases with iterations.